petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md

 In Liferay, Document Types are templates used for uploading files and categorizing them in Documents and Media.
 These templates are created using metadata fields and provide additional, searchable information for uploaded files.

+!!! tip
+    Default document types are generated when you first start a virtual instance or create a new company.
+To prevent their creation in future instances or companies, navigate to *Control Panel* &rarr; *System Settings* &rarr; *Documents and Media*, uncheck *Add Default Structures*, and click *Save*.

+    This setting only applies to new instances or companies created thereafter.

 To define a custom Document Type,

 1. Navigate to the Documents and Media application in a site or asset library.